-Here, we’re going to recap the latest Tesco stock news and reveal what analysts are predicting for 2021 and beyond as coronavirus continues to dominate the headlines.
+Here, we’re going to recap the latest Tesco stock news and reveal what analysts are predicting for 2022 and beyond as coronavirus and supply chain challenges continue to dominate the headlines.

 Tesco share price news: a challenging climate

-As we set out in the Sainsbury’s share price forecast recently, there are some big challenges facing Tesco as we head into a brand-new year.
+As we set out in the Sainsbury’s share price forecast recently, UK supermarkets are facing big challenges in 2022.

 Now more than ever, consumers are watching their pennies and are sensitive to price rises in the current economic climate.
-Like other essential retailers, Tesco has had to ramp up safety measures in all of its stores – and this has cost hundreds of millions of pounds.
-Unfortunately, the emergence of a more transmissive variant of Covid-19 has made this task even harder.
-One store in Manchester had to close for a deep clean after several staff members needed to stay at home to self-isolate.
+In November 2021, UK inflation hit a 10-year high at 4.2%, up from the forecast 3.9%.
+Like other essential retailers, Tesco ramped up safety measures in all of its stores in response to Covid-19 – costing hundreds of millions of pounds.
+Unfortunately, the emergence of a more transmissible variant has made this a continuing worry.

 Tesco shares: buy or sell?